 Honey adds some sweetness to these healthy coconut truffles.
 Since honey is sweeter than sugar, it means these truffles can be a little lower in sugar.
 Honey also works really well with the cocoa to make a lovely, rich chocolatey flavour.
 As the truffle mixture will be warmed in a pan, you can use either a runny or set honey.

-If you'd like to make vegan coconut truffles then switch in maple syrup instead of honey.
+If you'd like to make vegan coconut truffle balls then switch in maple syrup instead of honey.

 Desiccated coconut

 This chocolate coconut truffle recipe contains unsweetened desiccated coconut.
 This is coconut which has been dried and shredded.
 Desiccated coconut is high in fibre and contains a number of important minerals.
-The coconut gives the truffles a lovely, slightly chewy texture, and makes them very satisfying.
+These healthy coconut balls have a lovely, slightly chewy texture, and are very satisfying.

 Cocoa